Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: Introduction

 Transforming the composition of stream operations into a state machine is thus the central problem.
 Although its simple instances (involving mapping and filtering and accumulation) are straightforward, difficulties snowball as we add zip and flatmap (parallel and sequential concatenation), prompting the introduction of various restrictions (e.g., on the occurrences of flatmap in a pipeline; see \S\ref{s:related} for details), which ultimately limits the expressiveness.
 The most complex are pipelines which involve zipping of pipelines both of which contain flatmap combinators.
-Such pipelines inevitably occur when correlating compressed streams.
-Compression is common, e.g., in sensor data streams; the decompression involves (often stateful) flat-mapping.\footnote{ Such, sometimes called `dynamic rate' pipelines, although not common among StreamIt's (mostly signal processing) benchmarks, are `absolutely necessary' to express the benchmarks where they occur: MPEG and JPEG encoders and decoders, and also rasterizers in graphics pipelines \cite[\S5.3]{Thies10}.} However, none of the streaming DSLs to our knowledge support this general case, with the exception of \cite{strymonas-2017,staged-rewriting}.
-However the former failed to compile such pipelines fully down to state machines (some closures remained) and the latter relied on unusually deep dependence on the Scala 2 compiler and hence not available in the latest Scala 3 compiler.
+Such pipelines inevitably occur when correlating or mixing\footnote{ e.g., overlaying two video or mixing of two audio streams, both compressed.
+An example is the `amix' operation of the popular video/audio processing application \textsf{ffmpeg}.
+See \S\ref{s:evaluation} for more discussion of this example.} compressed streams.
+Compression is common, e.g., in sensor data streams; the decompression involves flat-mapping.
+Such, sometimes called ``dynamic rate'' pipelines, although not common among StreamIt's (mostly signal processing) benchmarks, are ``absolutely necessary'' \cite[\S5.3]{Thies10} to express the benchmarks where they occur: MPEG and JPEG encoders and decoders, and also rasterizers in graphics pipelines.
+The (de)compressor often needs to maintain internal state.
+However, none of the streaming DSLs to our knowledge support this general case, with the exception of \cite{strymonas-2017,staged-rewriting}.
+However the former failed to compile such pipelines fully down to state machines (some closures remained) and the latter relied on an unusually deep dependence on the Scala 2 compiler and hence not available in the latest Scala 3 compiler.
 Neither provided any argument about correctness of such compilation.